 Sherwin Williams Tricorn Black drastically changed the look of our bedroom.
 A lot of the staples were already in the space but going from white walls to dark-painted walls really upped the feel of warmth and comfort.
 Today, I'm sharing about our all-black bedroom featuring mid-century furniture, a family gallery wall, crown molding and vintage home decor pieces.
 I hope you find something to be inspired by!

-It feels like it wasn’t all that long ago that I revealed our Mid-Century Modern bedroom.
+It feels like it wasn't all that long ago that I revealed our Mid-Century Modern bedroom.
 Honestly, I just looked back and I shared the space in August of 2018.
 Some might say that changing a bedroom within a year and a half of finishing it is a bit crazy, and I could see that.
-If you look further into the bedroom changes though, I think you’ll see that almost all things have stayed the same.
+If you look further into the bedroom changes though, I think you'll see that almost all things have stayed the same (minus the black painted room, really).
 I was so happy with my bedroom yet it felt like it could be cozier.

-Since I painted my forest green living room, I’ve understood better than the meaning of deep color and interest.
-I tried to replicate that feeling throughout my spaces but my bedroom constantly seemed to lack depth to me.
+When I painted my forest green living room, I started to understand more about deep color and how to build interest with dark-painted walls.
+I've tried to replicate that feeling throughout my spaces (the black wall tile in our powder bathroom is an example), but my bedroom constantly seemed to lack depth, to me.
 It was pretty.
 It was styled.
-It fucntioned well for us.
+It functioned well for us.
 We liked the main components of the space; meaning the furniture, rugs, etc., but it lacked a deeper feeling.
 Home is a feeling, you know.
 It evolves as you evolve and gets better over time.